Cervical Cancer Treatment

 Cervical cancer is a malignant tumor that starts in the cells of the cervix.
 This is the lower part of the uterus that connects the uterus and the vagina.
 According to the American Cancer Society, cervical cancer is most frequently diagnosed in women between the ages of 35 and 44.

 Most cervical cancers are the result of a previous infection with the human papilloma virus (HPV).
-HPV may be spread through vaginal, anal or oral sex.
-Women between the ages of 11 and 26 are encouraged to be vaccinated against HPV.
-Regular gynecological care will also help reduce your risk for cervical cancer through routine pap smears and HPV testing.
+HPV may be spread through vaginal, anal, or oral sex.
+HPV vaccination is recommended in adolescents age 11-12 prior to first sexual encounter.
+However, it is approved for adults up to the age of 26 and considered appropriate in some people up through 45.
+It is important to note that both men and women can receive the HPV vaccine.
+For women, regular gynecological care will also help reduce your risk for cervical cancer through routine pap smears and HPV testing.
 See the Cervical Cancer page for more information.

 What are my treatment options?